jakejones2/articles-api/README.md

 ## Welcome!

-This api lets you store and retrieve json data for a news website.<br> It is built using node/express.js and PostgreSQL.<br>
+This api lets you store and retrieve json data for a news website.<br> It is built using node/express.js and PostgreSQL, and deployed on Render with ElephantSQL.<br>
 Try it out at http://nc-news.com!

 ## Summary